-Week One-Thursday, January 19.
-Introduction: Intro of class materials, instructor and members.
+Week One-Tuesday, January 15.
+Introduction : Intro of class materials, instructor and members.
 Expectations and limitations.
 Syllabus review: Each week we will explore and discuss issues of entertainment as commerce, and political communication in American political culture.
-In addition to the following types of questions we will explore historical context-Films across eight decades-and current approaches to political questions.
+In addition to the following types of questions we will explore historical context-Films across eight decades-- and current approaches to political questions.
 Questions for each week are included as suggestive prompts.

 What is the picture about -the main action.
 What genre is the film and what themes are developed in the film?
 Relate any of these materials to class readings.
 When was the movie made?
 How did the time of production influence the production.
 What did the director and producer say about their film?
 What did the critics say about the picture?
 Did anybody go to see the film?
-Did it win prizes?
-Alternatively a filmmaker (whose oeuvres include a political film, my be featured.
+Did it win prizes?Alternatively a filmmaker(whose oeuvres include a political film, my be featured.
 This may include but not be limited to Capra, Kazan, Coppola, Stone, Moore.

-Readings: Franklin: Chapters 1-4 Week Two-- Thursday, January 26 Mr. Smith Goes to Washington Readings: Gianos Chapters 1 and Christensen, Chapters 1-5, Franklin, pp. 137-142
+Readings: Franklin: Chapters 1-4

+Week Two-- Tuesday, January 22 Mr. Smith Goes to Washington Readings: Christensen, Chapters 1-5, Franklin, pp. 178-180

-- 1. What is this film trying to say about American democracy? - 2.
-Over 60 years later, is corruption in government as big a problem as it seems to have been back then?
-What about in your country? - 3.
-Do similar things happen today that are not called corruption because they're perfectly legal?
-And in your country? - 4.
-Was the movie itself, and especially the way it ends, as naïve as Jeff? - 5.
-How is this film reflective of the situation America found itself in back in the late 1930s? - 6.
+1. What is this film trying to say about American democracy?

+2. Over 80 years later, is corruption in government as big a problem as it seems to have been back then?

+- 3. Do similar things happen today that are not called corruption because they're perfectly legal?4.
+Was the movie itself, and especially the way it ends, as naïve as Jeff?5.
+How is this film reflective of the situation - America found itself in back in the late 1930s? - America found itself in back in the late 1930s? - 6.
 How would you describe Jeff?
-Are there lots of naïve and idealistic people like him around today? - 7.
+Are there lots of - naïve and idealistic people like him around today? - 7.
 Is patriotism a good thing? - 8.
 Is Joe Paine a fundamentally bad person, or just weak? - 9.
 Would Jeff and Clarissa be a good couple? - 10.
-What did you like and not like about this movie Week Three February, 2 Casablanca Readings: Gianos Chapter 5, Christensen, Chapter 6.
+What did you like and not like about this movie

+Week Three Tuesday, January 29 Casablanca Readings: Christensen, Chapter 6.